SirWumpus/erlang-bs/README.md

 - - -
 ### str:ncasecmp(Bs1, Bs2, Length) -> integer()
-Return an integer greater than, equal to, or less than 0 according to whether caseless binary string Bs1 is greater than, equal to, or less than caseless binary string Bs2, comparing at most Length octets.
+Return an integer greater than, equal to, or less than 0 according to whether case-less binary string Bs1 is greater than, equal to, or less than case-less binary string Bs2, comparing at most Length octets.

 - - -
 ### str:ncat(Bs1, Bs2, Length) -> Bs